Thales Group: Ground transportation

 Thales has had major involvement in the UK rail industry as a result of the Racal merger and the 2006 acquisition of Alcatel's Rail Signalling Solutions division and transport business.
 As of 2025, Thales is to modernise 40 per cent of London Tube network London Underground.

-In Denmark, Thales now owns 100% of the "East-west Consortium" contracted for a nationwide travel card (Danish: "Rejsekort").
+In Denmark, Thales wholly owns the "East-west Consortium" that has been contracted to provide a nationwide travel card (Danish: "Rejsekort").

 In India, Thales was selected in December 2014 by the New Delhi Metro Rail Corporation (DMRC) to deliver a completely automated fare collection system, as well as ticketing equipment.
 Thales has also been contracted by Hyderabad Metro Rail since 2017 to provide train control automation and communication services for the metro in Hyderabad.

 In 2014, the company was tasked with equipping the public transport system of Bordeaux, France, with a contactless ticketing and revenue collection system, to be installed by February 2017.
 However, due to delays, the system was not expected to be operational until 2019.

 In 2017, Thales was involved in a train collision in Singapore, resulting from a compatibility issue between the old signalling system's interface, and the new one.
 The accident resulted in 38 minor injuries.
 A similar incident occurred in March 2019 in Hong Kong on the Tsuen Wan line.

 In Vietnam, the company was awarded a €265 million contract in 2017 to deliver the telecommunications system for the currently constructed Line 3 of the Hanoi metro.
 Running behind schedule by one year, the metro line is stated to be launched in 2023.

-In Turkey, the Thales team delivered the first High Speed Line in the country in 2009, and has completed more than 400 km of the Ankara Istanbul High Speed Line.
+In Turkey, the Thales team delivered the first High Speed Line in the country in 2009, and has completed more than 400 km of the Ankara–Istanbul high-speed railway.

-Effective 31 May 2024, the ground transportation division was sold off to Hitachi Rail.
-The deal was made at $2.5 billion.
+On 31 May 2024, Thales' ground transportation division was sold off to the Japanese firm Hitachi Rail in exchange for $2.5 billion.